krgan12/Computer-Science-Projects/README.md

 # Computer-Science-Projects
-All of my computer science projects and code
+All of my computer science projects and code.